Abdullahofficial00/NEC/README.md

-# NEC - National Electronic Health Care
+# NEC - National Electronic Health Care (Built by Rayan Rasheed)

 NEC is a comprehensive platform that facilitates electronic healthcare services, streamlining the appointment process for both doctors and patients.